superwhiskers/crunch/readme.md

 ## examples

-examples can be found in [examples/](https://github.com/superwhiskers/crunch/blob/master/examples)
+examples can be found in the [examples](https://github.com/superwhiskers/crunch/blob/master/examples) directory

 ## acknowledgements